Los Olivos Retreats - Hosts

 Abdullah Trevathan, Sufi scholar and retreat leader in the BBC series, "The Retreat".
 Abdullah was head of RE at Roehampton University until 2013.
 He is an expert in Sufi spirituality of medieval Al’Andalus, with a particular interest in Ibn Arabi.
 Abdullah is currently based in Morocco and led retreats at Los Olivos 2013-14.

-Graham Usher, Bishop of Dudley, Diocese of Worcester and author of Places of Enchantment, meeting God in lanscapes (SPCK, 2012).
+Graham Usher, Bishop of Norwich, Diocese of Worcester and author of Places of Enchantment, meeting God in lanscapes (SPCK, 2012).
 His interests include ecology, theology & spirituality of landscape.
 Has led a retreat at Los Olivos in 2016.

 Liz West has been involved in leadership development with young adults and in church planting.
 Her special interest is in what the Enneagram has to offer those who want to build a closer relationship with God.
 Liz is a trustee of Crossroads Retreats and a qualified Enneagram Worldwide coach.